fido-device-onboard/docs-fidoiot/docs/implementation-references/proxy-settings.md

-# Proxy settings for running FDO
+# Proxy Settings for Running FDO
 This document lists the different proxy settings that need to be set
 ## In .bashrc
 Add this line